 Enjoyment of the sense of vitality and well-being that arose from learning Alexander Technique, and a desire to support people to be more fully themselves and to express themselves more easily in their chosen life activities, stimulated Lucia to train as a teacher.

 Lucia qualified in 1987 after 3 years training with her parents Dick and Elisabeth Walker at the Alexander Teacher Training Centre Oxford.
-She teaches the technique to individuals, groups and on teacher training programmes and holiday workshops in England, France, Germany, US and Japan.
-After qualification she also assisted on her training school in Oxford for many years.
+She teaches the technique to individuals, groups and on teacher training programmes and holiday workshops internationally.
 Working with performers is a particular interest and she works regularly with classical musicians, singers actors and dancers.
 She has been introducing AT at the Abingdon Summer School for Solo Singers since 1998.

 She is currently based in Johannesburg where she and Sharyn West direct Alexander Technique Learning and Teaching Programmes.